 Dinner Head to Jacques-Imo's Cafe for authentic Cajun cuisine and the chance to secure a reservation in the two-top pickup truck parked outside.
 Or grab small plates and craft cocktails at Bouligny Tavern on Magazine Street.

 Late-night eats – After a night of dancing and drinking, nothing’s better than finding that perfect late-night snack.
-Delay your hangover with rib-sticking eats at the Camellia Grill.
+Satisfy those late-night cravings at Crêpes à la Carte.

 Mid-City offers a neighborhood vibe and funky late-night finds.